appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/build-the-dashboard.md

   <figcaption align = "center"><i>Fig 3.
 Customised Stats Box widget</i></figcaption>
 </figure>

-9. Repeat steps 4 and 5 for three more Stats Box widgets as shown in Fig 4 with the following properties:
+9. Repeat steps 4 and 5 for three more Stats Box widgets, as shown in Fig 4, with the following properties:

 **Open ticket stats**